All Episodes

 We're going to have to see.

-We have over the years allowed a double standard, which is we've allowed them to do and to maintain even after the Soviet Union fell and they switched to becoming our ally, which really was just around the time of Bush, second Bush.
+We have over the years allowed a double sw standard, which is we've allowed them to do and to maintain even after the Soviet Union fell and they switched to becoming our ally, which really was just around the time of Bush, second Bush.

-We allowed them to continue their relationship with Russia, which of course we would do in normal times.
+We allowed them to continue their relationship with Russia, which, of course, we would do in normal times.

-But now that all the European countries have cut off Russia and Russia is a little more, as Trump in his own words, India is not only buying massive amounts of Russian oil, they are then for much more of the oil purchase, selling it on the open market for big profits.
+India is not only buying massive amounts of Russian oil, they are then for much more of the oil purchase, selling it on the open market for big profits.

 They don't care how many people in Ukraine are being killed by the Russian war machine.